aspiringsecurity/Water-ICM/README.md

 # Blockchain Eco-system

 1. a.
 NFT Port dashboard: We are using NFTPort to see all NFTs from different networks.
-This enables UAV Users:UAV Users can views their NFTs in different network when they enter their address and select the network such as Ethereum, Polygon (Matic), Avalanche, and Binance Smart Chain.
+This enables UAV Users: UAV Users can views their NFTs in different network when they enter their address and select the network such as Ethereum, Polygon (Matic), Avalanche, and Binance Smart Chain.
 UAV Users can view the contract of the NFT such as floor price, unique token ids sold today, gas quote rate day, and list of NFTs minted.

 Please visit: https://github.com/aspiringsecurity/Water-ICM/tree/main/Solution-Model-ICM-Planner/nftport-dashboard